jina-ai/jina/docs/chapters/remote/run-remote-pod-flow.md

 - [ ] Is the remote address an internal IP address and not publicly accessible?
 - [ ] Is the local connected to internet?
 - [ ] Is remote Pod successfully started?
 You shall see a green highlighted `ready and listening` if it is successful.

-If you have double checked the list and the problem is still not resolved, then consider to [create an issue in our Github project page](https://github.com/jina-ai/jina/issues/new).

 ## What's next?